Pomax/are-we-flying/docs/index.md

       return this.line.addTo(this.map);
     }

+    // And if we have more than 2 points, all we need to do is
-    // Otherwise, we simply append this position to the trail. this.line.addLatLng(pair);
+    // add the new point to the polygon that Leafet's working with. this.line.addLatLng(pair);
   }
 }